Gnuplot

 Instead of transfering the output data to Gnuplot by file, we can feed plotting options and data values directly by connecting both applications with Unix pipes.
 The output of the Fortran program will become the input of Gnuplot.

-An example shows how to plot a shaded height map based on Perlin noise with
+The following example shows how to plot a shaded height map based on Perlin

-Gnuplot (fig. 2).
-The Fortran program will simply print the height map to
+noise with Gnuplot (fig. 3).
+The Fortran program will simply print the

-correct dimensions of the matrix, Gnuplot will map a non-grid input to the
+followed by the correct dimensions of the matrix, Gnuplot will map a non-grid

-internal grid format automatically.
-We could then output single coordinates (x,
+input to the internal grid format automatically.
+We could then output single

-y, z) line by line instead of the matrix as a whole.
-Obviously, this is a lot
+coordinates (x, y, z) line by line instead of the matrix as a whole.
+Obviously,

 The Fortran module perlin.f90 provides the basic Perlin noise implementation that is called by the example.
 Gnuplot will additionally interpolate the surface.